-The Special Collections department of the libraries at James Madison University hosts speakers every semester to discuss topics that relate the rare materials in our library to issues that connect with people in our community.
+The Special Collections department of the libraries at James Madison University hosts speakers to discuss topics that relate the rare materials in our library to issues that connect with people in our community.

 Meredith Battle, author of Go Down the Mountain, “Writing Historical Fiction about the Ugly Parts of Our Past,” Thursday, October 3, 2019.

 Shah Mahmoud Hanifi, Professor of History, JMU, “Postcards from Afghanistan: Forging a National Identity through Visual Culture,” Wednesday, September 18, 2019.